rancher/windows-scheduler/README.md

 The primary goal is selecting a host with correct operating system for a particular container.
 It accomplishes this task in two stages:

-1. Inject a host_label constraint into incoming prioritize events
+1. Inject a host_label constraint into incoming prioritize events based on `io.rancher.container.system` label presence
-2. Process host_label constraints and return a set of candidates
+2. Evaluate host_label constraints and return a set of host candidates

 ## Building